2called-chaos/watchmonkey_cli/README.md

 ### ReQueue
 By default Watchmonkey will run all tests once and then exit.
 This addon will enable Watchmonkey to run in a loop and run tests on a periodic interval.
-Since this seems like a core feature it might get included directly into Watchmonkey but for now take a look at the documentation in the [ReQueue source code](https://github.com/2called-chaos/watchmonkey_cli/blob/master/lib/watchmonkey_cli/hooks/requeue.rb) for integration instructions.
+Since this seems like a core feature it might get included directly into Watchmonkey but for now take a look at the [application configuration file](https://github.com/2called-chaos/watchmonkey_cli/blob/master/doc/config_example.rb) and [ReQueue source code](https://github.com/2called-chaos/watchmonkey_cli/blob/master/lib/watchmonkey_cli/hooks/requeue.rb) for integration examples.

 ### Platypus support
 [Platypus](http://sveinbjorn.org/platypus) is a MacOS software to create dead simple GUI wrappers for scripts.
 There is buildin support for the interface types ProgressBar and WebView.
-For information look at the documentation in the [Platypus hook source code](https://github.com/2called-chaos/watchmonkey_cli/blob/master/lib/watchmonkey_cli/hooks/platypus.rb).
+For integration examples take a look at the [application configuration file](https://github.com/2called-chaos/watchmonkey_cli/blob/master/doc/config_example.rb) and [Platypus hook source code](https://github.com/2called-chaos/watchmonkey_cli/blob/master/lib/watchmonkey_cli/hooks/platypus.rb).

 ## Contributing